claytonjwong/socartic-method/README.md

 Instead of saying: "here's a counter-example to your claim X", we can state: "there are specific features of the claim X, right?" (to receive agreement), followed by: "then is it possible that X is an exception to a previous claim/argument?"

 ## Epilogue: Socratic Rules of Engagement

+1. The open table
+2. The purpose of inquiry
+3. Challenges wanted
+4. Arguments met with arguments
+5. The priority of reason
+6. Elenctic reasoning
+7. Self-skepticism
+8. Group skepticism
+9. Manners
+10. Candor
+11. Offense
+12. Humility